fbeltrao/dotnet-observability-sample/README.md

 This document takes a look at current options to implement observability in .NET Core stack.

 **DISCLAIMER 1**: I am familiar with Azure Application Insights.
-I don't have the same experience with the OSS options out there (Jaeger, Zipkin, ELK, Prometheus, Grafana), therefore details about their implementation will be limited to Jaeger and Prometheus (at least for now).
+I don't have the same experience with the OSS options out there, therefore the sample code covers only Jaeger and Prometheus (at least for now).

 **DISCLAIMER 2**: At the time of writing OpenTelemetry .NET SDK is in alpha stage, available through nightly builds.
 The sample project might stop working as the SDK matures and breaking changes are introduced.